Italia Faucets Review & Rating Updated: [00/00/18]

 Italia faucets are, with a few exceptions, very ordinary Chinese faucet designs of largely unremarkable quality, more or less indistinguishable from the faucets available from any of dozens of other importers of Chinese faucets (See the list below).
 Italia faucets are neither designed by nor made especially for Italia.
 They are faucets offered generally to the industry at large by the Chinese factories that make them.

-For example, the Adelais (see images at top and at right above) two-handle lavatory faucet (street price: $256.00 US) is made by Seagull and appears in the Seagull 0nline catalog as the Model 9L128001 two handle, three-hole lavatory mixer.
-It is also sold by Markimex as the Model UF 55510 "Twist" faucet.
+For example, the Adelais (see images at top and at left above) two-handle lavatory faucet (street price: $256.00 US) is made by Seagull and appears in the Seagull 0nline catalog as the Model 9L128001 two handle, three-hole lavatory mixer.
+It is also sold by Markimex as the

 Chinese faucet designs tend to conservative, targeting mass market customers.
 A new faucet design that proves popular in the European or North American markets will ultimately find its way to Chinese factories.
 The lag time is normally three to five years behind the Western designs, by which time the design is no longer new.